The Mission (1999 film): Plot

-Triad boss Lung survives an assassination attempt in a restaurant, with one of his men being killed during the hit.
+Triad boss Lung survives an assassination attempt in a restaurant in which one of his men is killed.
 The restaurant is owned by "Fat Cheung", an underboss of Lung's triad.

-To ensure his safety, Lung's right hand man and brother, Frank has hired five bodyguards to stay close to their boss 24/7; Curtis normally works as a hairdresser and is the considered to be a veteran of the group, the loner James, night club owner Roy and his younger gang colleague Shin and Mike, a former pimp.
+To ensure his safety, Lung's right hand man and brother, Frank, has hired five bodyguards to stay close to their boss 24/7: Curtis, a retired veteran of the triad who was living a normal life as a hairdresser; James, a loner and the firearms expert of the five; Roy, a rising capo and his quick-witted underling Shin; and Mike, a former pimp and sharpshooter.

 An initial assassination attempt on Lung fails when a sniper attacks the cars with Lung and his bodyguards from the rooftop of a high-rise.
 Lung gets shot, but a bullet-proof vest prevents further damage.
 The men manage to fight off the attack and Curtis decides to leave in the cars with Lung, James, Mike and Shin even though Roy hasn't returned (he left the scene to pursue a second attacker).
 Roy returns angrily in a taxi to Lung's house and beats up Curtis (who doesn't oppose).
 The next day Curtis makes amends by killing a criminal who harassed Roy's night club.

 The five bodyguards are fighting off two additional assassination attempts and trail a surviving hitman to the hideout of the attackers.
 After a gunfight they manage to capture one of the assassins alive.
 It becomes evident that the hits were contracted by Fat Cheung and Lung sends his henchmen Frank to kill him.
 The bodyguards kill the captured hitman and the five men celebrate the end of their mission in a restaurant.